Year-Round Water Conservation Measures

 Effective Date and Areas

-- The District’s Modified Phase III water shortage restrictions are in effect June 5, 2017 through August 1, 2017, except where stricter measures have been imposed by local governments.
+- The District’s year-round water conservation measures are in effect except where stricter measures have been imposed by local governments.

-- Some local governments, such as St. Petersburg, have local ordinances with special watering times.
+- Some local governments such as unincorporated Hillsborough County and the cities of Clearwater, St. Petersburg and Tampa have local ordinances with special twice-per-week schedules.

-- Some local governments, such as Sarasota County and Dunedin, have local ordinances with special one-day-per-week schedules.
+- Some local governments such as unincorporated Hernando, Pasco and Sarasota counties, and the cities of Dunedin, Longboat Key, Sarasota and Venice, have local ordinances that remain on one-day-per-week schedules.

 Lawn Watering Schedule and Times